Kourion/BenkyouDaYo/README.md

 No!
 Anki is smart enough to compare your already existing decks with your current imports, as long as the cards are not entirely turned upside down(which they hopefully won't be), this means cards will only be imported if they are entirely new, otherwise only changes will be adopted keeping your scheduling.

 # [NaAdjectives](/NaAdjectives.pdf)
 Entails a list of lots of na-adjectives.
-(There are propably plenty missing, help finding them would be appreciated.)
+(There are probably plenty missing, help finding them would be appreciated.)

 # [Random Vocabulary](/RandomVocabulary.pdf)
 Words which i pick up here and there from one 日本人 or another.
 Please note the randomness factor here is unusually large.